KATRIN-Experiment/Kassiopeia/docs/_sources/visualization.rst.txt

 Kassiopieia visualization
 -------------------------

-The *Kassiopieia* module provides a set of stand-alone visualization tools that are described under :ref:`tools`.
+The *Kassiopieia* module provides a set of stand-alone visualization tools that are described under :ref:`tools-label`.
 The user may also specify visualization elements in the configuration file, which may be combined with the viewers provided by *KGeoBag*.
 In fact this is often needed, if one wants to see e.g. the simulated trajectories within the simulation geometry.